vimalmenon/backend.completeautomate/README.md

   - [x] Update Status of the Task in Job
   - [ ] YouTube Video referred as Task Status
-  - [ ] Remove Role from Prompt as it seems irrelevant
   - [ ] Transform `YouTube Video` data
   - [ ] Make one job to update Video and Channel stats
   - [ ] Add Monthly Update Video to a playlist